zaratanDotWorld/choreWheel/docs/overview/introduction.rst

 .. note::

-  While initially designed for large coliving houses, Mirror works just as well helping groups of friends or even couples navigate shared space.
+  While initially designed for large coliving houses, Chore Wheel works just as well helping groups of friends or even couples navigate shared space.

 Perhaps the greatest benefit of coliving is the avoidance of redundant infrastructure (e.g. one large kitchen, rather than three small ones), which lowers costs.
 However, sharing common resources introduces new coordination challenges (e.g. “who does the dishes”).